ekilmer/binaryninja-api/docs/dev/bnil-modifying.md

         # Copy each block in the old function to the new function
         for old_block in old_func.basic_blocks:
-            # Copy block labels and tell new IL instructions they came from this block
+            # Copy some block labels and tell new IL instructions they came from this block
             new_func.prepare_to_copy_block(old_block)

             # Copy each instruction from the old block to the new function